-The County is proud to be doing our share to be a part of the global transition to renewable energy.
-Our operations are on track for 100% renewable electricity by 2025, well in advance of the 2045 date of New Mexico's Energy Transition Act.
-Approximately 40% of this will come from solar photovoltaic (PV) panels on County facilities, 40% will come from PNM's Solar Direct Program, and the remaining amount will come from utility renewable energy programs.
-Santa Fe County now has 18 facilities that are equipped with solar panels with a combined production of 1.6 megawatts:
+Santa Fe County is proud to be doing its share to be a part of the global transition to renewable energy.
+The electricity associated with County operations is on track to be well over 50% renewable by 2025, in line with the 2045 date of New Mexico's Energy Transition Act.
+Santa Fe County now has 21 facilities that are equipped with solar panels with a combined production of over 1.8 megawatts:

-The PV systems produce nearly 2.4 million kWh of energy annually, which is equivalent to the CO2 emissions from 4.2 million miles driven by a passenger car, or the amount of carbon sequestered by 2,200 acres of U.S. forests in one year.
+The PV systems produce over 3 million kWh of energy annually, which is equivalent to the CO2 emissions from 5.4 million miles driven by a passenger car, or the amount of carbon sequestered by 2,630 acres of U.S. forests in one year.
 This renewable energy powers services such as fire stations, senior centers, community centers, and provides clean drinking water.

-In 2019 alone, the County's PV systems saved residents over $300,000.
-Moreover, these systems reduce approximately 1,870 tons of greenhouse gas emissions each year, improving air quality in New Mexico and increasing our climate resiliency.
+In 2020 alone, the County's PV systems saved residents over $300,000.
+Moreover, these systems reduce approximately 2,148 tons of greenhouse gas emissions each year, improving air quality in New Mexico and increasing the County's climate resiliency.